On this page

 - It is worth the participants paying for.

-The sort of thing which is unlikely to be selected:
+The sort of thing that is unlikely to be selected:

 - Lectures about one's personal experience of being (growing up) autistic.